Southern Collard Greens Recipe

 Notes On Removing The Stem/Slicing Greens:

 De-stemming the greens is fairly easy.
-Hold the collard leaf stem with one hand and with the other hand simply pull leaf away from stem.
+Two ways: Hold the collard leaf stem with one hand and with the other hand simply pull the leaf away from the stem.
+Alternatively, use a paring knife to slice the stem out.
 Then repeat this process until all leaves have stems removed.
 In contrast, if you prefer your greens with the stems you could skip this step altogether.
 To slice the greens, take a leaf and roll it up tightly together.
 Next, using a sharp knife, cut collard greens into bite-sized pieces.
-Repeat process until all greens are chopped up.
+Repeat the process until all greens are chopped up.

 Let’s Talk About Meat: Can I Use A Substitute?